gzandiemer/libsta/README.md

 <a name="to-do"/>

 ### To Do
+- validations
--- delete and update book buttons in library
+- delete and update book buttons in library
 - save likes to database book.likers
 - add footer
 - Add Carousel to home and dashboard (limit each with 3-4 cards)